Free Practice Questions for Snowflake DEA-C02 Certification

 Subdomain 1.4: Design, build, and troubleshoot continuous data pipelines.

-Subdomain 1.6: Install, configure, and use connectors to connect to Snowflake.
+Subdomain 1.5: Install, configure, and use connectors for Snowflake integration.

-Subdomain 1.7: Design and build data sharing solutions.
+Subdomain 1.6: Design and build data sharing and data consumption solutions.

 Domain 2: Performance Optimization